What is the cancellation and or refund policy for Summer 2022

 Once the camp program begins, no refunds will be granted for cancellations.

 Deposits can be paid by Credit Card or Debit Card when completing the application.
-Space will be limited at Camp Tavor this summer due to Covid 19, and deposits are required to hold your space.
+Deposits are required to hold your space in the program.

 $500 for Programs 2 Weeks or Longer